-Personnel costs include wages and salaries for employees of Group companies for Euro 3,245 thousand, as well as social security and other expenses relating to personnel for Euro 900 thousand.
-The increase compared to the first half of 2020 is mainly due to the greater number of employees within the Group, as detailed in note 39 - Other information.
+Personnel costs include wages and salaries for employees of Group companies for Euro 7,120 thousand (Euro 5,469 thousand in 2020), as well as social security and other expenses relating to personnel for Euro 2,088 thousand (Euro 1,679 thousand in 2020).
+The increase compared to the previous year is mainly due to the greater number of employees within the Group, as detailed in note 39 - Other information.

-The change in Professional fees is mainly due to the termination of the contract with the US company Studiomilano (related party), which provided personnel and administrative services to the consolidated company Racing Force USA Inc. until the end of 2020.
+The increase in Professional fees is mainly due to the costs incurred for the listing booked in the income statement for Euro 1,054 thousand, net of the impact from the termination of the contract with the US company Studiomilano (related party), which provided personnel and administrative services to the consolidated company Racing Force USA Inc. until the end of 2020.
 Starting from January 1, 2021, Racing Force USA Inc. has hired employees to cover positions that were previously outsourced.